uniwswap/uniwens-docs/bug-bounty-program.md

 ### Submitting a Bug

-Bugs should be submitted via email to bugs@dogedomains.wf, or on Discord to @mainnet_pat#7609.
+Bugs should be submitted via email to bugs@powns.domains, or on Discord to @mainnet_pat#7609.